mocodesss/HowLongToWatch/README.md

 Future additions/changes:
 - add conversions between decimals and minutes/seconds so the user doesn't have to do it themselves
-- make and connect user interface with CSS, HTML, and JS
+- make JS version and bthen build UI w/ CSS & HTML